-- gene, chromosome as in .cns (see File formats), the gene where the breakpoint occurs and the chromosome it lies on. - location the end of the segment to the left of the breakpoint, and start of the segment to the right. - change the difference in log2 values between the adjacent segments. - probes\left, probes\right the number of probes on each side of the breakpoint within the gene.
+- gene, chromosome as in .cns (see Target and antitarget bin-level coverages (.cnn)), the gene where the breakpoint occurs and the chromosome it lies on. - location the end of the segment to the left of the breakpoint, and start of the segment to the right. - change the difference in log2 values between the adjacent segments. - probes\left, probes\right the number of probes on each side of the breakpoint within the gene.
 (Not the same as the number of probes supporting each segment; just the portion within the gene.)